crimeraaa/dst-customcmds/README.md

 ## Count All of a Prefab and Announce

 > `c_countall(prefab, ..., mode)`
+>
+> `c_removeall(prefab, ..., mode)`

-Counts all instances of specified in the shard.
+Counts or removes all instances of specified in the shard.
 The `...` indicates a variable argument, meaning that you can include as many prefabs as you like.

 Stack sizes are taken into consideration, and number of stacks will be separate should stack sizes greater than 1 exist.
 It always prints out the result in the console.